jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-The magic happens in the line with the `return` statement:
+The magic happens in the `return` statement:
 The size of the generated `list` is used to constrain the upper border of the index generator.
 The final trick is to return the two values, the `list` and the `index`, together as a `Pair`.

-As a surprise to me, the property still fails:
+Surprisingly - at least I didn't expect it - the property still fails:

 ```
 FlatMappingExamples:index works for element in list =